PHPFastCGI/FastCGIDaemon/README.md

 ```

 If you are using a web server such as nginx, you will need to use a process manager to monitor and run your application.

-## Current Status

-This daemon is currently in early development stages and not considered stable.
-A stable release is expected by September 2015.

-Contributions and suggestions are welcome.